 Seth has spoken and written numerous articles on environmental, energy and litigation issues.
 He and his wife Charlotte have 3 children and live in the Fox Point section of Providence.
 He is admitted to practice in Rhode Island and Massachusetts.

-Helen Anthony, a Connecticut native, returns to New England after spending the last ten years in Missouri.
-Helen brings her energy, fresh perspective and significant public sector experience to Handy Law, LLC.
+Helen Anthony specializes in land use, real estate and non-profit law.
+A Connecticut native who moved to Providence in 2013, brings her energy, fresh perspective and significant public sector experience to Handy Law, LLC.

-Helen, an elected member of Columbia, MO’s City Council, spearheaded the City’s first comprehensive land use plan.
+Before moving to Providence, Helen lived in Columbia, Missouri for ten years where she also served as a Councilwoman on the Columbia City Council and as a member of the City’s Planning & Zoning Commission.
+In Columbia, Helen spearheaded the City’s first comprehensive land use plan.
 Columbia, home to the University of Missouri, has experienced explosive growth.
 As a former Planning & Zoning Commissioner and Attorney, Helen used her skills to bring together diverse constituencies to create a land use plan that fostered continued economic growth while preserving Columbia’s quality of life.

-Helen served on the Board of Trustees for Planned Parenthood of Mid-Missouri and on the Board of Trustees for the Deaconess Glover Hospital in Needham, MA.
-She has worked on a number of political campaigns to elect progressive women to local, state and federal office.
-Currently she volunteers her time at the Women’s Center, a domestic violence shelter in Providence, RI and she is a member of the City of Providence Zoning Board of Review.
+In Missouri, Helen served on the Board of Trustees for Planned Parenthood of Kansas and Mid-Missouri and worked on a number of political campaigns to elect progressive women to local, state and federal office.

 Helen graduated from Colby College, Waterville Maine and received her J.D. from New England School of Law.
 She is licensed to practice law in Massachusetts, Missouri and Rhode Island.